zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 refers the user the revocation is applied to.

 * **timestamp**
-represents the date of revocation (the default value is the current time), in milliseconds.
+represents the date of revocation (the default value is the current time) in milliseconds.
 The timestamp is used to specify that tokens created before the date specified in the timestamp are invalidated.
 As such, any subsequent tokens created after that date are not affected by the user rule.